 \subsubsection{Power Allocation}

-Under any given UAV trajectory $\{\boldsymbol{q}[n]\}$, we optimize the sensors' power allocation $\{P_k[n]\geq 0\}$ together with $\{A[n]\}$ and $\{a_k[n]\}$ for problem $(\mathtt{P1.3})$ by using the SCA technique as well.
+Under any given UAV trajectory $\{\boldsymbol{q}[n]\}$, we optimize the GNs' power allocation $\{P_k[n]\geq 0\}$ together with $\{A[n]\}$ and $\{a_k[n]\}$ for problem $(\mathtt{P1.3})$ by using the SCA technique as well.
 In this case, only the constraints in (\ref{123011022}) are non-convex.
-Similarly as for optimizing the UAV trajectory, we replace $\bigg(\sum_{k=1}^Ka_k[n]\bigg)^2$ in (\ref{123011022}) as its lower bound $A^{{\rm low}}_{(i)}(a_k[n])$ in (\ref{06191623}) to approximate the non-convex terms into convex forms, so as to optimize the UAV trajectory iteratively, for which the details are omitted for brevity.
+Similarly as for optimizing the UAV trajectory, we replace $\bigg(\sum_{k=1}^Ka_k[n]\bigg)^2$ in (\ref{123011022}) as its lower bound $A^{{\rm low}}_{(i)}(a_k[n])$ in (\ref{06191623}) to approximate the non-convex terms into convex forms and denote the approximate problem as problem $(\mathtt{P1.3.2})$, so as to optimize the GNs' power allocation iteratively, for which the details are omitted for brevity.

-By alternately optimizing the UAV trajectory and sensors' power allocation, we can obtain a converged solution to problem $\mathtt{(P1.3)}$, thus efficiently solving problem $\mathtt{(P1.2)}$.
+According to \cite{WuJoint2018}, by alternately optimizing the UAV trajectory and GNs' power allocation, we can obtain a converged solution to problem $\mathtt{(P1.3)}$, thus efficiently solving problem $\mathtt{(P1.2)}$.